UNIT B, Fort Myers Florida studios 2010. Jansen at work.

 Marcus Jansen on his corner of Prince Street and Broadway, SOHO, New York City 1999.

-Jansen moved to Fort Myers, Florida with his wife Michaela and first son, where he continued working, unknowingly not far from 20th-century master Robert Rauschenberg's residence on Captiva and Sanibel Island.
+Jansen moved to Fort Myers, Florida with his wife and first son, where he continued working, unknowingly not far from 20th-century master Robert Rauschenberg's residence on Captiva and Sanibel Island.

 Art Historian Jerome A. Donson American Museum Director and Curator of the American Vanguard Exhibitions, 1961 Action Painters.and Jansen at the Alliance for the Arts in Fort Myers Florida 2004.

-In 2004, Jansen met art historian Jerome A. Donson.
+The same year, Jansen met art historian Jerome A. Donson.
 The former director of the famous American Vanguard Exhibitions 1961, which traveled to Europe and included Rauschenberg, Franz Kline, Jackson Pollock, Willem de Kooning and others, discovered Jansen's work.
 Donson wrote about the artist in the artist's first French catalog, Marcus Antonius Jansen: Modern Urban Expressionism.

 The International Review of African American Art, Vol. 22 No. 2 (2008) - HU Museum Store (hamptonu.edu)